guiferpa/gody/README.md

 ### Contribution policies

-1. At this time the only policy is don't create a Pull Request directly, it's necessary some discussions for some implementation then please open a issue before any thing to dicussion about the subject.
+1. At this time the only policy is don't create a Pull Request directly, it's necessary some discussions for some implementation then open an issue before to dicussion anything about the project.